misterseyiayeni/onlineboutique-infra/README.md

               - Click on `Set Up`

             - Generate a `Global Analysis Token`    *This is the Token you need for Authorization*
-              - Click on the `User Profile` icon at top right of SonarQube
+              - Click on the `User Profile / Administrator` icon at top right of SonarQube
               - Click on `My Account`
               - Click `Security`
               - `Generate Token:`   *Generate this TOKEN and Use in the Next Step to Create The SonarQube Credential*